NA-MIC/ProjectWeek/PW31_2019_Boston/Projects/SegOverlay_ProstateCancerAI/README.md

 # Project Description

 Advances in machine learning and deep learning have made it possible to embed the knowledge of experienced physician/radiologist into computational models and have shown state-of-the art performance in various image analysis tasks including computer-assisted detection, diagnosis, and prognosis of several forms of cancers including prostate cancer.
 However, models are not fully integrated with the current standard of care in clinic.
-We have developed prostatecancer.ai which enables deployment of AI models in a web-browser while simultaneously providing standard image viewing and reporting schemes.
+We have developed prostatecancer.ai, an [OHIF-based][ohif] medical image viewer which enables deployment of AI models in a web-browser while simultaneously providing standard image viewing and reporting schemes.

 ## Objective